-Common Law Marriages in the United States:
+Common-Law Marriages in the United States:

-For those states that allow common law marriages, there are requirements that must be met by the couple to validate the contract.
+For those states that allow common-law marriages, there are requirements that must be met by the couple to validate the contract.
 These requirements vary from state to state.
 With all this in mind, all states in the U.S. recognize common law marriages that are lawfully contracted in those jurisdictions that permit it.

-Common Law Marriages in Virginia:
+Common-Law Marriages in Virginia:

 Common law marriages in Virginia are relationships where the parties hold themselves out as husband and wife, and under special circumstances, are deemed married without a ceremony or marriage license.

-The state of Virginia does not allow for the creation of a common law marriage (common law marriages in Virginia are not recognized)—a formal relationship where a couple lives together without having to go through a lawful ceremony.
+The state of Virginia does not allow for the creation of a common-law marriage (common law marriages in Virginia are not recognized)—a formal relationship where a couple lives together without having to go through a lawful ceremony.

-Although common law marriages in VA are not allowed to be created, the state will recognize common law marriages in other states.
+Although common-law marriages in VA are not allowed to be created, the state will recognize common law marriages in other states.
 You will not need legal action to terminate such a relationship, if—and only if—it was created in Virginia.

-Courts in Virginia are available for determining the rights of common law marriage couples now living the state.
-Therefore, if you receive a common law marriage in another state, it will be recognized—according to Virginia law—as a common law marriage in Virginia.
+Courts in Virginia are available for determining the rights of common law marriage couples now living in the state.
+Therefore, if you receive a common law marriage in another state, it will be recognized—according to Virginia law—as a common-law marriage in Virginia.

-As long as a couple maintains the same residence and live as husband and wife—according to common law marriages in VA– questions regarding validity of their marriage is unlikely to take place.
+As long as a couple maintains the same residence and lives as husband and wife—according to common law marriages in VA– questions regarding the validity of their marriage are unlikely to take place.